godatadriven/godatadriven-blog/content/rapid-prototyping-online-machine-learning.md

 On the homepage of the web shop, we'd like to display one featured image.
 Instead of just picking a random image from the catalog or hand-picking this image, we'd like to pick which image to displayed by using a popular Bayesian approach to multi-armed bandit optmization often called Bayesian bandits.

 ### The Model: Bayesian Bandits for Photo Selection
 We can use the Bayesian bandit approach to selecting one photo from a set of photos for display on the homepage.
-The Bayesian bandit algorithm works by updating priors about click-through for each item and then taking a sample from a set of distributions parameterized with these priors and pick the photo for which the sample value is largest.
-That is, whenever we serve the homepage with one of the images, we check if there is a click-through on this image.
-If so, we increment a counter for that image.
-When we want to pick an image for the homepage, for each image we take a sample from a [Beta distribution](http://en.wikipedia.org/wiki/Beta_distribution) with parameters alpha equal to the number of click-throughs for that image and beta equal to the number of times we've shown the homepage thusfar.
+The Bayesian bandit algorithm works by continuously updating priors about click-through for each item and then taking a sample from this set of prior distributions and display the photo for which the sample value is largest.
+Concretely, whenever we serve the homepage with one of the images, we increment a impression counter for that image.
+Then, we check if there is a click-through on this image.
+If so, we increment a click through counter for that image.
+When we want to pick an image for the homepage, for each image we take a sample from a [Beta distribution](http://en.wikipedia.org/wiki/Beta_distribution) with parameters alpha equal to the number of click-throughs for that image and beta equal to the number of times we've shown that image thusfar.
 The image with largest sample value wins.
 You can find reasonable explanations of this concept [here](http://tdunning.blogspot.nl/2012/02/bayesian-bandits.html) and [here](https://www.chrisstucchio.com/blog/2013/bayesian_bandit.html).

 Because we have a lot of images in our catalog and we might not get enough visitors to figure out which one is best from all the images that exist, we want to use a limited set of images to run the opmization on.
 We also want to change this set of images every now and then, to further explore the complete catalog.
 In order to do this, we use the following method: